 The financial statements of the Foundation have been prepared by management on a non-consolidated basis in accordance with Canadian accounting standards for not-for-profit organizations.
-Details of controlled entities that have not been consolidated are provided in notes 8 and 9.
+Details of controlled entities that have not been consolidated are provided in note 10.